Morgan Marquis-Boire: Other work

 In 2012, he gave a presentation on the use of targeted malware attacks during the Arab Spring at the Black Hat Briefings in Las Vegas which covered the use of malware campaigns for the purposes of digital surveillance and espionage in Libya, Syria, Bahrain, Morocco, and Iran.
+His work tracking the digital component of the ongoing Syrian Civil War is in the book Black Code: Inside the Battle for Cyberspace.

 He released a paper with Eva Galperin of the EFF on the targeting of the Vietnamese diaspora with malware attacks.
 This detailed an ongoing state-sponsored hacking campaign targeting prominent bloggers, academics, and journalists.

 Marquis-Boire has given interviews in the wake of the global surveillance disclosures with Die Zeit, International Business Times, and Dazed.
 He was named in Al Jazeera's "Media Trends to Watch in 2015".

 Shane Huntley and Marquis-Boire co-authored a paper on government targeting of journalists and media organizations presented at Black Hat Singapore 2014.
 This paper reported that 21 of the world's top 25 media organizations had been targeted by state-sponsored hacking.

 In April, 2015, Marquis-Boire spoke at the Western Regional Conference of the Society of Professional Journalists in San Francisco, California and presented a paper entitled "Data Security for Beginners".

 At Black Hat USA 2015, held in Las Vegas in August, Marquis-Boire presented a paper entitled "Big Game Hunting: The Peculiarities of Nation-State Malware Research".

 Marquis-Boire presented a paper entitled "Security for Humans: Privacy and Coercion Resistant Design" at the Strange Loop Conference in St. Louis, Missouri, in September 2015.

 In May 2016, he was in the "State of Surveillance" episode of the HBO series Vice, along with Edward Snowden and Ron Wyden.